-The State Accounting Office prohibits the use of domestic lodging in any private residence including AirBNB and/or VRBO (or similar services) as a lodging option even when it presents cost savings, and regardless of the funding source.
-Only employees who are on international travel status are exempt from this policy.
+The State Accounting Office prohibits the use of domestic lodging in any private residence including AirBnB (Air Bed and Breakfast), VRBO (Vacation Rent By Owner) and/or similar services as a lodging option even when it presents cost savings, and regardless of the funding source.
+Travelers on international travel status are exempt from this requirement, provided there is not actual or perceived conflict of interest.

-Employees who stay at a hotel that is holding a scheduled meeting or seminar may incur lodging expenses that exceed the rates generally considered reasonable.
-The higher cost may be justified in order to avoid excessive transportation costs between a lower cost hotel and the location of the meeting.
+Travelers who stay at a hotel that is holding a scheduled meeting or seminar may incur lodging expenses that exceed the rates generally considered reasonable.
+The higher cost should be justified in order to avoid excessive transportation costs between a lower cost hotel and the location of the meeting.

-When a room is shared with other state employees on travel status, and there is an incremental cost related to the extra traveler, reimbursement will be calculated on a pro rata share of the total cost and must be claimed separately by each employee.
-Each traveler's (if both are GT employees) Expense Report in the TechWorks Employee Travel & Expense System should indicate the name of the traveler with whom the room was shared and the project number of the other traveler's TES.
-If the incremental cost for additional persons is not significant, one employee can claim the entire room expense.
+When a room is shared with other Travelers, and there is an incremental cost related to the extra Traveler, reimbursement will be calculated on a pro rata share of the total cost and must be claimed separately by each Traveler.
+Each Traveler's (if both are GT employees) Expense Report should indicate the name of the Traveler with whom the room was shared and the Appropriate cost cent number and driver worktag of the other Traveler.
+If the incremental cost for additional persons is not significant, one Traveler can claim the entire room expense.

-Hotel Excise Tax Exemption
+State of Georgia Hotel/Motel Excise Tax Exemption